 Our next recipe in the Tagine Masterclass series is different from the normal tagine recipes you find everywhere.
-We’ll be cooking the super easy Khlea and Egg Tagine, or simply put, Scrambled Eggs and Khlea!
-So I thought I would first introduce you to the delights of Khlea or Khlii.
+We’ll be cooking the super easy Khlea and Egg Tagine.
+So I thought I would first introduce you to the delights of Khlea or Khlii, as it is also spelt.

 What is Khlea?

 Small pieces of beef or lamb are marinated in some light spices, then cooked, before being preserved in fat and stored in the fridge.
-I know it’s not the prettiest thing to look at, but boy, are looks deceiving!
+It may not be the prettiest thing to look at, but boy, are looks deceiving!
 If you’ve ever had duck confit, you’ll know what I’m talking about!

 During our last trip to Morocco, we stayed for a month in Salé, a little known town about 20 minutes away from Rabat, the capital.
 Everyone was so friendly and helpful, from our landlord to our neighbours to the folks who ran the cafes, restaurants and shops in the area.